Cody Rhodes: Stardust, creative frustration, and departure (2014–2016)

-Hunter [Triple H] took it very personally because he had done so much for my dad at NXT.
+[Triple H] took [the departure] personally because he had done so much for my dad.
 There was one conversation where he said, "I'm shocked that you feel this way after everything I've done for your family."
 But I told him, "I'm not my dad.
 I can't stay here out of loyalty to you for giving my dad a job in 2005.
-I get it, and the little boy in me really appreciates what you did for my dad.
+I really appreciate what you did for my dad.
 But I'm not him.
 He's not here anymore.
 I've got to be me."
-I think Hunter, he's been in wrestling long enough that he knew, "Oh, this is a real one.
+I think [he] knew, "Oh, this is real.
 He's not asking for more money.
 He's not asking for a title shot.
 Nothing would matter at this point."
-I let the burn get too bad before I said anything, if that makes any sense.

 Despite that, Rhodes consistently spoke highly of WWE following his departure, adding that there were no grudges between him and the company and that any decisions the company makes regarding him are largely business-based.
 This included WWE redesigning the Intercontinental Championship belt (whose 2011–2019 design was introduced in storyline by Rhodes) in 2019 around the same time AEW launched being a coincidence as opposed to trying to separate themselves from Rhodes, as Rhodes himself acknowledged that the physical belt was due for a redesign anyway.